elliotlarson/dev-notes/golang-notes.md

 #### The make function

 `Make` allocates and initializes a slice, map, or channel.
-The first argumnet is a type and it returns a type.
+The first argument is a type and it returns a type.
 The next arguments depend on the type.

 For a slice, `make` accepts two size arguments.
 The first is length, and the second is capacity.
 This allocates an int slice with a length of 0 and a capacity of 10.